Soccer-World Cup kicks off with Qatar ruler's call to put aside divisions | Entertainment

 FAN FESTIVAL CHAOS Throngs of fans are already in Doha, but the main rush will be later this week.
 Nevertheless, chaotic scenes broke out inside and outside a fan festival an hour before kick off after organisers allowed too many supporters to flood the precinct.

-Crowd control will be key with some 1.2 million expected to visit the city - more than a third of the population of Qatar, a country the size of Jamaica.
+Crowd control will be key, with some 1.2 million fans expected to visit the city - more than a third of Qatar's population, which itself is made up mostly of foreign workers who vastly outnumber Qatari citizens.
 Qatari Ahmed Al-Kuwari, 69, opted to stay home with his family to watch the opening and match.
 "Qatar has been a workshop and bees' nest," he told Reuters of the construction frenzy, considering intense criticism of Qatar as "hypocrisy".

 Alcohol is banned at stadiums but is available at the FIFA Fan Festival and other venues.
 Argentina fan Julio Cesar said he expected a great atmosphere, saying "we'll drink before the match".
 For Daniel Oordt from the Netherlands, however, there was a feeling of "constant pressure" not to say or do the wrong thing, adding, "it's not a fun atmosphere to have at a World Cup".